mjavason/MongoDB-Transactions/README.md

 # MongoDB-Transactions

 Sample application of mongoDB transactions.
+A transaction is used in user registration to revoke everything once a user email already exists.

 **Prerequisites**